butterflyology/spaceMovie/README.md

 - Colors from Episodes 1-7 were gleaned from [Baptiste](http://www.fubiz.net/en/2015/04/20/the-colors-of-star-wars-palettes/)
 - Colors for the "Main" list were based on [theforce.net](http://www.theforce.net/fanfilms/postproduction/crawl/opening.asp0.)
-- Colors for spaceMovies were based on reference images.

 If you would like to contribute to the package, please submit a PR with **documentation for color provenance**.